 What is HDR Processing?

-This is a HDR processed version of the same image.
-The immediate feature you will notice is that the view through the window of car and house across the street is clear and visible.
+Below is a HDR processed version of the same image.
+The immediate feature you will notice is that the view through the window of car and house across the street is clearly and visible.
 Darker areas of the image such as the elephant on the coffee table is more defined to the point you make our features of its face.
 The colors are more defined and brilliant.
 HDR photography requires a photographer with lots of experience working with HDR methods.
 Using improper HDR processing, it is very easy to produce images in which the contrast and colors are over exaggerated resulting in un-realistic looking images.
 (Note: Focusing in the image below isn't sharp as one would like.
-See discussion below about Hyprfocusing.)
+See discussion below about Focus Stacking.)

-Hyper-focus: What is it and Why Do We Use it?
+Focus Stacking: What is it and Why Do We Use it?

-If you really want to maximize depth of field, hyper focal focusing is the technique you must use.
-Hyper-focusing involves shooting with the focus point set to optimal distance based on lens focal length, camera sensor size and aperture so that objects very near and far-away object are all sharp and in focus.
-In the example below, proper focus techniques result in the items on the coffee table (nearest) and house across the street (far-away) all being in focus.
+If you really want to maximize depth of field and maintain maximum sharpness, Focus Stacking is the technique you must use.
+Focus Stacking involves shooting several images with lower f-stop values (that doesn't introduce Diffraction) and the adjusting the focus point to several optimal distances based on lens focal length, camera sensor size and aperture.
+The images are stacked so that objects very near and far-away object are all sharp and in focus.
+In the example below, proper focus staking techniques were used resulting in the items on the coffee table (nearest) and house across the street (far-away) all being "Tack Sharp" in focus.